matzpersson/raspberry-swift-gpio-remote/README.md

 Control your Raspberry from a Swift application using UDP and TCP Sockets.
 Works together with python scripts on https://github.com/matzpersson/raspberry-gpio-sockets.git

 # Dependicies
 This code is dependent on CocoaAsyncSocket on https://github.com/robbiehanson/CocoaAsyncSocket.
-Requires a

 Install using CocoaPods by adding this line to your Podfile: